velairi/FightCamp-Take-Home-Project/README.md

 Have the thumbnails section interactive; possibility to change the preview image by tapping on one of the 4 thumbnails.

 #### Goal level 3
-Every packages (3/3) are displayed on the screen and embedded into a vertical scroll view.
+Every package (3/3) are displayed on the screen and embedded into a vertical scroll view.
 It's possible to look at each of 3 packages by scrolling up/down.

 ## Requirements